 As a mentally disciplined martial arts master, an Aarakocra Monk can flex away from enemy blows and respond with open-palm attacks (or rather, open-claw in Aarakocra’s case – as they can make unarmed strikes with their lethal clawed feet).
 This drop-kicking bird ninja will have full use of their wings, as the Monk class can add their Wisdom bonus to their armour class when they’re unarmoured.

 At second level, Monks get a bonus to their movement speed, which also increases an Aarakocra’s flying speed.
-There’s ways to push this even further.
+There are ways to push this even further.

 The Way of the Drunken Master Monastic Tradition grants 10ft of movement and the benefits of the Disengage action whenever a monk spends Ki on Flurry of Blows.
 Picture a birdman in a kimono corkscrewing through a melee, shattering jaws and breaking bones in a flurry of roundhouse kicks.
 Beautiful.

-If you want to learn more about the Monk class, our monk guide explores the ins, outs and subclasses in great detail, as well as suggesting some sporty character builds.
+If you want to learn more about the Monk class, our DnD Monk 5e class guide explores the ins, outs, and subclasses in great detail, as well as suggesting some sporty character builds.

 A wilderness warrior with a splash of magical ability, Rangers dwell beyond the bounds of civilization.
 They are peerless trackers and skilled hunters – perfect for a swooping, predatory Aarakocra Ranger.
-You can find out more about the class as a whole in our complete Ranger 5e guide.
+You can find out more about the class as a whole in our complete Ranger 5e class guide.

 To make sure your GM starts lowering the ceiling in all the rooms of the dungeon, follow this little build for a winged ranger I call the Aarakocra Orbital Laser: